pritha90/FlowAggregator/README.md

 1. I am quicker with gRPC server and coding in C++.
 Turned to Jetty and Java for familiarity from Grad school days and since the ask was for a HTTP server.
 2. Setting up Kafka locally was painful and expecting someone else to follow steps was unrealistic, hence went with the free trial on Confluent Cloud.
 3. The current implementation uses a Redis cache instead of a in-memory hash map as before.
-The user
+The user has to have the Redis server installed and running.
-4. Issues in code:
+Redis install and start are straightforward.
+There is no assumption of the Redis cache versio used.n

 The source code is in the master branch.
 Run:
-1. Please install Redis locally or on CLoud - learn the host IP and port and supply as cmdline args as below.
+1. Please install the latest version of Redis locally or on CLoud - learn the host IP and port and supply as cmdline args as below.
 Follow  https://redis.io/docs/getting-started/installation/install-redis-on-mac-os/
 2. Start Redis with cmd "redis-server" before starting the aggregator service.
 3. Dowload aggregator_redis.jar and java.config (attachment in email for Confluent Cloud credentials) into a directory
 4. Run  java -jar aggregator_redis.jar localhost 6379